| Written by Mark Buzinkay

 RFID asset tracking systems use radio frequency identification (RFID) tags to identify and monitor assets, linking digital asset profiles with physical tags.
 These tags have unique ID codes stored in their memory chip which specialised readers can read.
 RFID asset tracking software allow users to quickly and accurately track the location of a wide variety of items, such as tools, equipment, and inventory.

-Asset tracking RFID software offer more granular visibility into the movement of individual assets than barcode scanning, or manual entry can provide.
+Asset tracking RFID software offers more granular visibility into the movement of individual assets than barcode scanning or manual entry can provide.
 This allows companies to better manage their assets by identifying problems like idle times, expiring, theft or misuse before they become major issues.
 Additionally, RFID asset tracking systems are suitable for larger-scale implementation since they are easy to set up, require minimal maintenance and can scale with the size of a business.

 RFID asset tracking software provides greater security than other types of asset tracking systems, as they can detect even minimal changes in each asset's status.
 This allows users to keep track of their assets more effectively and be alerted if any suspicious activity is detected.
 Additionally, RFID tags are typically smaller than barcodes or QR codes, making them difficult to tamper with.